helios-games/helios-games.github.io/index.md

      () => Pocket

 We can then replace this with either a [random version](https://github.com/phoebus-games/gf/blob/master/src/main/scala/roulette/model/Roulette.scala#L13) or, for testing purposes, a [predicable one](https://github.com/phoebus-games/gf/blob/master/src/test/scala/roulette/model/RouletteTest.scala#L11).

+## "Critical components"

+Some components are considered "critical".
+These are the ones that are critically important to the bahaviour of the game. this includes the RNG and the model.
+As changing these is typically more risky than changing other components, its worthwhile separating them out into their own software package or module.
+This reduces the risk of accidentally changing them.

+## Montecarlo Simulation

+Along with normal testing, such as unit or integration, it is important to test out random behaviour in games.
+This can be achieved by performing montecarlo simulations.
+These make sure a game paysout the correct return to the player.
+This is typically around 97-99% for a casino game, 95-97% for a slot.